plcarmel/cryptic-sequences/README.md

 - It is very fast once the table is generated.

 There is obviously one major drawback:
-- The table to store or regenerate can get impracticably large for large block sizes.
+- The table to store, or regenerate, can get impracticably large for large block sizes.

 #### What can be done from there